kaven276/noradle/doc/introduction.md

 Why invent PSP.WEB
 ===============

+  I prefer to put all logic that deals with data in PLSQL.
+There is no more natural language to interact with SQL data then PLSQL, None.
 PL/SQL has natural advantages, using PL/SQL for developing web site/application is seductive.
 But naturally, PL/SQL have no touch with http protocol, If we provide a http listener (such as nodeJS based) that can communicate with oracle PL/SQL, we can invent a whole new stored-procedure based web platform that is the most integrated and convenient platform taking both application layer and database layer together.
 That is just the way PSP.WEB do.
 Now PL/SQL leverage it's power to web development in it's most.
 All the sections below will tell you the unique features of PSP.WEB that other web-dev techs do not reach.

 ## avoid database connection related work